vEnhance/1802/src/param.typ

   A wheel of radius $1$ starts centered at $(0,1)$ and moves in the $+x$ direction with constant speed $1$.
   Let $P$ be a point on the rim of the wheel initially at $(0,0)$.
-  Find the total arc length of the trajectory of the point $P$ from time $t = 0$ to $t = 2 pi$.
+  Compute the total arc length of the trajectory of the point $P$ from time $t = 0$ to $t = 2 pi$.
 ]
 #soln[